monteship/dockered_django_template/README.md

-# Dockerized Django Template with Postgres, Gunicorn, and Nginx
+# Dockered Django Template with Postgres, Gunicorn, and Nginx

 ### About